CoderLine/alphaTab/Samples/CSharp/AlphaTab.Samples.Wpf/Readme.md

-﻿# Alphatab.Wpf.Gdi
+﻿# AlphaTab WPF Sample

-This sample uses GDI+ as drawing engine and uses WPF to actually display the rendered image.
+This sample uses GDI+ or SkiaSharp (user choice) as drawing engine and uses the WPF Control to actually display the rendered image.